tvartom/ansible-collection-serveradmin/README.md

 Set Root Password and user if wanted.
 (The user will be set up by `<prefix>_ansible_serveradmin`, so not needed.)

-Wait and Reboot!
+Wait until completed.
+Remove CentOS installation disk and reboot.

 #### 8. Log in as `root` to make sure your network is set up and find your ip-address.

 Run `nmcli`.

+Run: `nmcli connection modify <connection-name> autoconnect yes` for every disconnected connection.

+This sets `ONBOOT=yes` for the connection in `/etc/sysconfig/network-scripts/ifcfg-<connection-name>`.
 CentOS setup seems to sometimes fail activate all network interfaces/connections for interfaces.
-Run: `nmcli --fields name,autoconnect connection show` to see connection-names and if `ONBOOT=yes` in set in `/etc/sysconfig/network-scripts/ifcfg-<connection-name>`.
+You can see this specific settings by: `nmcli --fields name,autoconnect connection show`

-To activte missing connections and set `ONBOOT=yes`, run: `nmcli connection modify <connection-name> autoconnect yes` for every connection.

 Run: `nmcli` again to make sure everything looks ok, and find your new ip-address.

 (`ip addr` is an alternative to find your ip-address.)

 #### 9. You can from now on SSH to the machine.

 Use `ssh -A root@<ip address>` or Putty.